8 best Edmonton food events to check out this week | Dished

 Where: Various locations

-The Kitchen hosts so many fun food-making classes throughout the year and this is a pretty specific one.
-You’ll learn the process of creating the very unique strawberry spoon cake.
+The Kitchen hosts so many fun food-making classes throughout the year, and this is a pretty specific one.
+You’ll learn the process of creating the popular Italian dessert of tiramisu.

 Where: 7 Sir Winston Churchill Square, Edmonton